EphraimSiegfried/fmover/README.md

 * An antecedent consist of tokens which are seperated by "&".
 A consequent only has one token.
 * Tokens consist of a parameter and a pattern.
 The tokens have the following form: "PARAMETER(PATTERN)".
 The parameter can be one of the following: "NAME", "FILE_EXTENSION", "WHERE_FROM".
 The pattern can be a string or a wildcard "*".
+A wildcard matches any pattern in the respective property.
 * If the parameter is declared in the command it must be a property in the config.

 This is an example of a valid command section: